gyorilab/emmaa/doc/architecture/maql.rst

 grounding to an ontology.
 At an abstract level

-Structural property queries can have different "topologies" in terms of the entities they reference including (i) unary queries referring to a single Agent alone, (ii) queries referring to a single Agent and its neighborhood, (iii) binary queries that refer to two Agents.
+Structural property queries can have different "topologies" in terms of the entities they reference including

+- unary queries referring to a single Agent alone,
+- queries referring to a single Agent and its neighborhood,
+- binary queries that refer to two Agents.

 Structural property queries may also constrain the type of the Statement and Agent.